 “Bioluminescence,” my husband says and the kids say cool and chatter excitedly.

 It is a moonless and clear fall night.
-No wind disturbs the surface of the water.
-Not even the slightest of ripples is discerned.
-Behind us madrone, old growth cedar and hemlock trees rise up from the cliffy hillside.
-Above us stars crowd the sky.
-Across the bay are the twinkle of house lights and further off, the glow of a city.
+Still.
+The inky black surface of water is smooth.
+Behind us madrone, old growth cedar, and hemlock trees rise up from the cliffy hillside.
+Above, stars crowd the sky, and across the bay, house lights glow.

 We are nine middle school kids and four adults, part of a newly formed outdoor club from the small town I live in.
 It is our very first weekend trip away and we spend it at a state park on a bay in northern Puget Sound.
 We go to the dock because it is a beautiful clear night and because the running around in the dark is nearly out of control, which is fun, until someone has a close call with a tree.
 We round the kids up and say a walk to the dock and the beach will be fun.